wp-plugins/gold-price-live/readme.txt

 == Changelog ==

+= 5.01 =
+* Added ability to upgrade to paid live up to the minute pricing.
+Our FREE plugin updates 1 time per day at 12PM MST.
+For up to the minute pricing please use our paid plugin @ www.gold-feed.com.

 = 5.00 =
 * Our FREE plugin updates 1 time per day at 12PM MST.
 For up to the minute pricing please use our paid plugin @ www.gold-feed.com.